One repo. One runner. Zero infrastructure.

 ---

-You are running as the priority-brief skill.
+You are running as the digest skill.
 Your job is to produce a

 ## Inputs